markmanx/isopacks/README.md

 - **Importing icons** directly from the npm package is practical but not recommended as it adds to the final bundle size.

-- **Referencing icons via URL** enables the icons to be downloaded later on, after the app loads.
+- **Referencing icons via URL** enables the icons to be downloaded after the app loads.
 This is the recommended approach for production apps.

 ## Contributing